 The MS Mayfair is the one I would recommend if you want a luxury cruise at an affordable price.
 The fresh cabins and interiors, the spectacular service and the tasty food all made for such a memorable trip.

-If you’d like to read more about how to book and my experience, see here.
+If you’d like to read more about how to book and a review of my experience, see my MS Mayfair Nile Cruise here.

 Day 8 Explore Kom Ombo, Edfu and sail overnight to Luxor